Ukiha Station: Lines

-The station is served by the Kyudai Main Line and is located 30.0 km from the starting point of the line at Kurume.
+The station is served by the Kyūdai Main Line and is located 30.0 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

 The station consists of two side platforms serving two tracks at grade.
 Two sidings branch off track 2.
 The station building is a wooden structure in Japanese style.
 The ticket window is managed by a Kan'i itaku agent and is equipped with a POS machine but does not have a Midori no Madoguchi facility.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

-Japanese Government Railways (JGR) had the Kyudai Main Line on 24 December 1928 with a track between Kurume and Chikugo-Yoshii.
+Japanese Government Railways (JGR) had the Kyūdai Main Line on 24 December 1928 with a track between Kurume and Chikugo-Yoshii.
 In the second phase of expansion, the track was extended east, with Chikugo-Ōishi opening as the new eastern terminus on 11 July 1931.
 On the same day, this station was opened as an intermediate station along the new track under the name Chikugo-Senzoku (筑後千足).
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.
 On 1 May 1990, the station name was changed to Ukiha.